KentChun33333/UdToolSet/README.md

 # Udacity_Tool_Set
-- Goal : Collect the tool script for udacity reviewer usage
+- Goal : Collect the tool-script for udacity reviewer usage
-- Desciption : 80% scripts are basically released by Udacity Officical.
-- kick off : 2016-10-14

 # Update logger
+- api_assign_v1.py is released by ud-offical
+- dev api_stdout.py for probing the backend
-- api_assign_v2.py is released by udacity offical since about 2016-10-18
+- api_assign_v2.py is released by ud-offical
 - add some trained project in nano-project folder

 # To do List